 Connecting to Microsoft SQL Server

-The SaveToDB add-in allows connecting to SQL Server tables, views, stored procedures, and table functions.
+The SaveToDB add-in enables connections to SQL Server tables, views, stored procedures, and table functions.

 It supports: